OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ./bin/install_server
 ```

-The installer walks through Docker Compose or native systemd installation.
-It
+The installer walks through Docker Compose, Podman Compose, or native systemd
-uses the same defaults as the server code and example config: OpenWeatherMap v3,
+installation.
+It uses the same defaults as the server code and example config:
-port `8080`, six forecast slots, a three-hour refresh interval, `825x1200`
+OpenWeatherMap v3, port `8080`, six forecast slots, a three-hour refresh
-images, and MQTT disabled.
+interval, `825x1200` images, and MQTT disabled.

 It prompts for the location, weather API key, Google Static Maps API key, Google
 Static Maps Map ID, optional Netatmo credentials, optional MQTT weather
 publishing, optional MQTT diagnostic listening, and whether to start the service
 or container.
 Secrets are written outside committed YAML:

-- Docker: `.env` plus `server/config/config.yaml`
+- Docker or Podman: `.env` plus `server/config/config.yaml`
 - systemd: `/etc/inkplate/weather.env`,
   `/srv/inkplate/server/config/config.yaml`, and `/srv/inkplate/inkplate_venv`

-Docker mode runs as the current user and expects that user to be able to run
+Docker and Podman modes run as the current user.
+Docker expects `docker compose`
+and daemon access.
+Podman expects either `podman compose` or `podman-compose`
-`docker compose`.
-Native systemd mode needs root privileges for package
+and supports rootless operation.
+Native systemd mode needs root privileges for
-installation, `/srv/inkplate`, `/etc/inkplate/weather.env`, Geckodriver, and
+package installation, `/srv/inkplate`, `/etc/inkplate/weather.env`,
-systemd service management.
-Run it as root or as a user that can elevate with
+Geckodriver, and systemd service management.
+Run it as root or as a user that
-`sudo`, `doas`, or `run0`; the installer checks this before making system
+can elevate with `sudo`, `doas`, or `run0`; the installer checks this before
-changes.
-Docker mode checks that `docker compose` is available and that the
-current user can talk to the Docker daemon before starting the container.
+making system changes.
+Container modes validate their selected runtime before
+starting.

 Use dry-run mode to preview actions: